connexcs/docs/report.md

 2. Users can add the **_Yesterday's_** date.
 3. Users can add **_Last 7 days_** dates and range of seven days shall be appeared.
 4. Users can also set the **_Last 30 days_** dates
 5. User can also add a range of dates, for example, the current month is June.
-So dates from June 01 to June 30 can be set
+So dates from May 01 to May 31 can be set by clicking on    1 and then 31.
 6. Or users can also customize the dates of their own choice from the calendar.
+   After the option has been selected or the range of the dates is decided, click on the OK button.

 After the option has been selected or the range of the dates is decided, click on the **Apply** button.